GraphingLib/GraphingLib/docs/handbook/scatter_fitting.rst

     fig.add_elements(scatter_sine, scatter_line, scatter_addition, scatter_plus_constant)
     fig.show()

-Interpolation between data points is possible by calling the :meth:`~graphinglib.data_plotting_1d.Scatter.get_coordinates_at_x` and :meth:`~graphinglib.data_plotting_1d.Scatter.get_coordinates_at_y` methods.
+Interpolation between data points is possible by calling the :py:meth:`~graphinglib.Scatter.get_coordinates_at_x` and :py:meth:`~graphinglib.Scatter.get_coordinates_at_y` methods.
 The first returns a tuple of coordinates that represent the point on the curve at the specified x value.
 The second works the same way, but returns a list of tuples, one for each point on the curve that has the specified y value.
-The :meth:`~graphinglib.data_plotting_1d.Scatter.create_point_at_x` and :meth:`~graphinglib.data_plotting_1d.Scatter.create_points_at_y` methods work the same way, but return :class:`~graphinglib.graph_elements.Point` objects instead of tuples.
+The :py:meth:`~graphinglib.Scatter.create_point_at_x` and :py:meth:`~graphinglib.Scatter.create_points_at_y` methods work the same way, but return :class:`~graphinglib.graph_elements.Point` objects instead of tuples.

 .. plot::